Tips to make reading sex ed books to kids super easy

 If your child asks a question, be honest and just answer their question.
 If they are old enough to ask, they are old enough to hear the answer.

-In the beginning, you should just answer the specific question they are asking.
-As they get older and their questions get more complex and detailed, your answers should as well.
+Initially, you should just answer the specific question they are asking.
+As they get older and their questions get more complex and detailed, your answers should also.

 If you don’t know the answer, try: